CatPessoa/CatPessoa/README.md

 - 👀 I’m interested in playing games
 - 🌱 I’m currently learning Html and Css
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: in the moment you dont, unless you are my teacher.
+- 📫 How to reach me: At the moment, you don't unless you are my teacher.
 - 😄 Pronouns: Vossa majestade
-- ⚡ Fun fact: i always have been the smallest person in the class
+- ⚡ Fun fact: I was always the smallest person in the class

 <!---
 CatPessoa/CatPessoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.